-It’s safe to say that soda water is vegan-friendly, but it’s the prosecco used that might be a red flag when it comes to those of us on a plant-based diet.
+It’s safe to say that soda water is vegan-friendly, but it’s the prosecco used that might also be a red flag when it comes to those of us on a plant-based diet.

-Why might Aperol Spritz not be vegan?
+Why else might Aperol Spritz not be vegan?

 You’ll be happy to know that most proseccos are 100% vegan, but sometimes during a wine’s fining process non-vegan methods are used.
-Products like casein, isinglass, gelatin and albumin can be used to clarify the drink.
+Products like casein, isinglass, gelatine and albumin can be used to clarify the drink.

 Keep your plant-based questions coming our way through the comments section below!